lbfm-rwth/gap-lesson/_episodes/04-testing.md

 ~~~
 {: .source}

-As you see, the test file may include comments, with certain rules specifying
+As you see, the test file may include comments with certain rules specifying
 where they may be placed, because one should be able to distinguish comments
 in the test file from GAP output started with `#`.
 For that purpose
-lines at the beginning of the test file that start with `#` and one empty line
+lines at the beginning of the test file starting with `#` and one empty line
-together with one or more lines starting with `#` are considered as comments.
+together with one or more lines starting with `#` are considered to be comments.
 All other lines are considered GAP output from the preceding GAP input.
 Please be careful:
 By default, the `Test` function considers blank spaces and additional empty lines as a difference in the output.
-TODO: Bsp mit Whitespaces und FAIL

-To run the test, one should use the function `Test`, as documented [here](http://www.gap-system.org/Manuals/doc/ref/chap7.html#X87712F9D8732193C).
+To run the test one should use the function `Test`, as documented [here](http://www.gap-system.org/Manuals/doc/ref/chap7.html#X87712F9D8732193C).
 For example (assuming that the function `AvgOrdOfGroup` is already loaded):

 ~~~